 Blogging is an online journaling activity where writers share their opinions on a subject for personal or business reasons.
-It has come a long way since its inception in 1993 which can be concluded from the fact that researchers expect more than 31 million bloggers in the US by 2020, according to a recent study.
+It has come a long way since its inception in 1993 which is reflected by the fact that researchers estimate more than 31 million active bloggers in the US in 2020, according to a recent study.

 The history of blogging — a timeline view

-Blogs are an integral part of the digital world – everyone reads them whether they are based on news stories, facts or on topics of media, entertainment, or current events.
-But blogging has covered a long journey to get here – it has evolved dramatically from the past when blogs were only written on personal interests.
+Blogs are an integral part of the digital world.
+Everyone reads them, whether they are based on news stories, facts or on topics of media, entertainment, or current events.
+But blogging has evolved dramatically from the past when blogs were only written about personal interests.

-The blog posts of today comprise images, infographics and a vast array of information and not just text.
+The blog posts of today comprise images, infographics, and a vast array of information, not just text.

 A blog is born!
 The early years (1993-1997)

-The initial statistics are debatable due to a lack of online recordkeeping and archiving in the early days of blogging.
-Among the original bloggers of that time, Justin Hall, an undergrad of Swarthmore College, created a website called links.net in 1994 to publish his writings.
-These writings focused on the details of his life, which he shared with his fellow students and readers.
+Initial blog statistics are debatable due to a lack of online recordkeeping and archiving in the early days of blogging.
+One of the original bloggers, Justin Hall, an undergrad from Swarthmore College, created a website called links.net in 1994 to publish his writing.
+These writings focused on the details of his life which he shared with his fellow students and readers.

-In 1997, the term “weblog” was coined by Jorn Barger, the mastermind behind the influential blog “Robot Wisdom”.
-The weblog was a combination of two words — log that means written documentation and web taken from the world wide web.
+In 1997, the term “weblog” was coined by Jorn Barger, the mastermind behind the influential blog “Robot Wisdom.”
+The weblog was a combination of two words: log which means written documentation, and web taken from the world wide web.

 This set the stage for a new era of blogging that gave rise to many blogging platforms.